Medication therapy management program (MTM)

 There are two ways you are automatically enrolled in the program.

-- -You have two of the following chronic conditions: Alzheimer's disease, asthma, obstructive pulmonary disease (COPD), bipolar disorder, depression, rheumatoid arthritis (RA), chronic heart failure (CHF), noncancer pain, chronic kidney disease.
+- You have two of the following chronic conditions: Alzheimer's disease, asthma, chronic obstructive pulmonary disease (COPD), bipolar disorder, depression, diabetes, high blood pressure, rheumatoid arthritis (RA), chronic heart failure (CHF), chronic noncancer pain, chronic kidney disease.

 If you qualify for this program, you will receive a welcome letter in the mail and a follow-up call from a pharmacy representative.
 If you qualify for the MTM program, you are not required to participate if you do not wish to do so.
 If we contact you, we hope you will participate so we can help you manage your medications.
 Remember, there is no charge to participate in the MTM program.